Legal Defense Fundraising on GiveSendGo

 • Homicide or attempted homicide

-If your fundraiser falls into this category, the following two steps are required to keep your fundraiser active and be able to initiate transfers:
+If your fundraiser falls into this category, two steps are required to keep your fundraiser active and receive any transfer:

 Update Your Fundraiser Story